DecisionsDev/decisions-on-kafka/Readme.md

 `<kafka server url>` The kafka broker url.
 In the sample we use `localhost:9092` change it if necessary  if yours is different please change it.

-`<topic for requests>` The topic where the Client Application puts loan requests and acts as a producer, and Business Application listens to it and acts as a kafka consumer.
+`<topic for requests>` The topic where the Client Application puts loan requests and acts as a producer, and Decision Service listens to it and acts as a kafka consumer.

-`<topic for replies>` The topic where Business Application puts the result of the loan request execution against the decision service, The Business Application acts as a producer and the Client Application acts as a consumer getting the message from the topic.
+`<topic for replies>` The topic where Decision Service puts the result of the loan request execution against the decision service, The Decision Service acts as a producer and the Client Application acts as a consumer getting the message from the topic.

 `<number of message>` How many times we want to send the loan request payload for execution.

-* Business Application command structure :
+* Decision Service command structure :
 ```
-$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjseclient.BusinessApplication" -Dexec.args="
+$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjseclient.DecisionService" -Dexec.args="
 <rulesetPath> <kafka server url> <topic for requests> <topic for replies> <Consumer Group> "
 -Dexec.classpathScope="test" -Dibm.odm.install.dir="C:\ODM8920"